Walt Disney Whale Trades Spotted - Benzinga

 - Morgan Stanley has decided to maintain their Overweight rating on Walt Disney, which currently sits at a price target of $170.

-- Tigress Financial has decided to maintain their Buy rating on Walt Disney, which currently sits at a price target of $229.
+- Citigroup has decided to maintain their Buy rating on Walt Disney, which currently sits at a price target of $200.

-- Guggenheim downgraded its action to Neutral with a price target of $165

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.